 |1201-2400(e.g. Perth to Sydney)||30,000||9,900|

 Upgrades initially come out of Reward Seat availability, so if you can book a Business Class seat outright, then you can also upgrade from a cash fare to a Business Reward seat instantly.

 If there is no availability, then you can be placed on a waitlist which will clear from 5 days (Platinum members), 3 days (Gold) or 2 days before departure (Red and Silver members).

-A successful upgrade will grant you the business class seat, priority airport perks and the full onboard experience.
-However, be mindful that the terms and conditions state upgrades do not include an updated luggage allowance for UpGradeMe Bids, however, they do apply for upgrades made using UpGradeMe Points and UpGradeMe Platinum, Also, Points and Status Credits are earned on the originally ticketed class only.
+A successful upgrade will grant you the Business Class seat, priority airport perks and the full onboard experience.
+However, be mindful that upgrades do not include a boosted luggage allowance for UpgradeMe Bids only (it does apply for upgrades made with Velocity Points and Platinum Complimentary upgrades).